Jorge A.

 Criminal Governance & Borderlands

-How organized crime groups develop state-like capacities, regulate social order, and co-produce governance in contested territories — with focus on the Colombia-Venezuela borderland.
+How do organized crime groups develop state-like capacities, regulate social order, and co-produce governance in contested territories with a focus on the Colombia-Venezuela borderland?

 Global Tech Order & Legitimacy